deskvillage/dannychadburn.github.io/ebook-creation/index.md

 I produce engaging and powerful eBooks, extracting the wisdom of your senior team and topic specialists.
 Using an [agile development](/contracting-cv/) process, your shiny new eBook can be ready in just 4-6 weeks,

-From startups wanting a 7,000 word booklet to multinationals needing a 70,000 word advanced guide, I produce and publish assets that resonate with audiences.
+From startups wanting a small booklet to multinationals needing an advanced guide, I produce and publish assets that resonate with audiences.

 <a href="/contact"><button class="button">Let's discuss your project</button></a>